Keep the Subject Short

 You may be a marketer who sends numerous promotional emails to your clients regularly.
-But are you finding it difficult to break past the inbox barrier?
-It probably happens because your subject lines are not compelling enough.
+You’ve found the perfect survey software, created the best online questionnaire, but, are you finding it difficult to break past the inbox barrier?
+It probably happens because your survey email subject lines are not compelling enough.

-When your readers checks their mailbox, you just have a few seconds to capture your reader's attention and a long subject line does not help in that.
+When your readers check their mailbox, you just have a few seconds to capture your reader's attention and a long subject line does not help in that.
+Think of writing the survey subject lines as writing copy for an advertisement.
+You have just that one line to impress the reader.
 Try and keep your subject lines limited to around 50 characters and stretch to a maximum of 60 characters only if it is absolutely necessary.
 Another factor you should remember is that most email browsers show only 50-60 characters at a time.
 If the reader doesn’t get your message within the characters shown, it’s highly unlikely that they’ll open your mail.

-When writing a subject line avoid using filler words.
+When writing subject lines for your email surveys avoid using filler words.
 Filler words are those terms that have no lexical context in the subject line.
 These include words like ‘Hey’, ‘okay’, ‘thank you’, etc. You have limited characters in the subject line to get your point across, so don’t use those characters with words that add nothing to the subject.
 Make it clear on what exactly it is you want from your survey taker.

 - Use the recipients' name in the subject line